-The stipulations of these Regulations concerning EEA nationals apply correspondingly to nationals of Switzerland; see section 1, second paragraph, of the Regulations.
-The same applies to nationals of the United Kingdom, even though they are not covered by the EEA Agreement or the EFTA Convention.
-For UK nationals, the rules apply insofar as they are relevant, meaning that exemptions from the entry restrictions are granted correspondingly for British nationals and their family members insofar as such persons are entitled to enter Norway under the Immigration Act and the Immigration Regulations.
+Section 1 of the Regulations provides exemptions for foreign nationals who have a right of residence under chapter 13 of the Immigration Act, i.e. foreign nationals covered by the EEA Agreement or the EFTA Convention.
+The reference to chapter 13 also covers provisions of the Immigration Regulations which are issued pursuant to these provisions of the Act.
+This means that foreign nationals who are covered by the Separation Agreement between the EEA/EFTA states and the United Kingdom, see Sections 19-33 to 19-35 of the Immigration Regulations, are also covered by this exemption.
+For other UK nationals, the rules apply insofar as they are relevant, meaning that exemptions from the entry restrictions are granted correspondingly for British nationals and their family members insofar as such persons are entitled to enter Norway under the Immigration Act and the Immigration Regulations.
 The provision in the second paragraph thus provides no extended entry rights for British nationals beyond what the ordinary regulations indicate.